 You do not have to be a smoker for smoking to cause harm.
 Exposure to someone else's smoking (called secondhand smoke) is a trigger for asthma attacks in children and adults.

 If you smoke, ask your doctor or nurse to help you quit.
 There are many ways to quit smoking.
 List the reasons why you want to quit.
-Then, set a quit date.
+Then set a quit date.
 Many people need to try quitting more than once.
 Keep trying if you do not succeed at first.

-Ask your health care provider about:
+Ask your doctor about:

 Children who are around others who smoke are much more likely to:

-Ask people who work at your child's daycare, preschool, school, and anyone else who takes care of your child if they smoke.
+Ask people who work at your child's daycare, school, and anyone else who takes care of your child if they smoke.
 If they do, make sure they smoke away from your child.

 Stay away from restaurants and bars that allow smoking.
-Or, ask for a table as far away from smokers as possible.
+Or ask for a table as far away from smokers as possible.

 Secondhand smoke will also cause more asthma attacks and make allergies worse in adults.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.